Quart-Addons/quart-uploads/docs/index.rst

 .. module:: quart_uploads

-Flask-Uploads allows your application to flexibly and efficiently handle file uploading and serving the uploaded files.
+Quart-Uploads allows your application to flexibly and efficiently handle file uploading and serving the uploaded files.

 You can create different sets of uploads - one for document attachments, one